Flufive/LinkedListUtils/Documentation.md

 -head: The head node of the linked list.

 ### Type Parameters
--T: The type of values stored in the linked list.
+- T: The type of values stored in the linked list.

 ### Return
 The sum of the values in the linked list.